dymmond/esmerald/docs/en/docs/configurations/staticfiles.md

 ## Multiple directories with fallthrough

 Designers may want to provide overwrites to static files or have fallbacks.
 In the [former example](#multiple-directories-and-multiple-pathes-without-fallthrough) this wasn't possible.
-For **newer** lilya versions it is possible to provide multiple directories to lilya and get such a behavior
+From the newest version of Lilya (0.11.5+) it is possible to provide multiple directories to lilya and get such a behavior

 ```python
 {!> ../../../docs_src/configurations/staticfiles/example_multiple_fallthrough.py!}